 Alcohol and board games can be a match made in heaven – as long as you’ve got good friends on hand, and pick the right drinking board games to play.
 It doesn’t always have to be purpose-built booze themed games, either; some mainstream classics can be extra-fun with a few drinks in you!
 To get you started, here are our favorite board games to get tipsy to.

-You could try cracking out any of the world’s best board games to play with drunken pals, sure – but most were, shall we say, built for the sober mind, and confusion or boredom will likely ensue.
+You could try cracking out any of the world’s best board games to play with drunken pals, sure – but most of the best strategy board games were built for the sober mind, and confusion or boredom will likely ensue.
 Much better to play one of these, where alcohol will boost the fun, rather than complicate things.
+For the record, most of these make perfect board games for couples, too – crack one out on a boozy date night, we dare you.

 The best drinking board games are: